Photographing The Beauty Of Stained Glass Windows

 I love stained glass windows and, one day, when I finally get my very own hobbit hole, I’II going to ensure that it includes some lovely stained glass windows.
 Secular or religious, it matters not.
 As long as they’re beautiful and speak to me of light and color.

-I knew the old church quite well, originally being brought their on a weekly basis by my folks and then, later, during my days as a wedding photographer.
-I’ve only been back a few times since the mid 80’s, including my dad’s funeral and then again for the baptism of my niece Rachel’s first boy, Ashton.
+I knew the old church quite well, originally being brought their on a weekly basis by my folks and then, later, during my days as a local wedding photographer.
+I’ve only been back a few times since the mid 80’s, including my dad’s funeral and then again for the baptism of my niece Rachel’s first child, Ashton.